ale1259/configure-ad/README.md

   -Take note of the Resource Group and Virtual Network (Vnet) that were created at this time "ADlab" and "DC-1-vnet".

   -Set Domain Controller’s NIC Private IP address to be static.
-To do this go to "DC-1" in the Azure Portal -> Virtual Machines -> DC-1 -> Networking -> Network Interface(click there) -> IP Configurations -> ipconfig -> Allocation -> Static and Save.
+To do this go to "DC-1" in the Azure Portal -> Virtual Machines -> DC-1 -> Left column click on "Networking Settings" -> "Network interface/IP configurations"(click the link) ->  blue link that says "ipconfig1"(click there) -> Allocation -> Static and Save.

   -Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and  the Vnet of "DC-1" in Step 1.

   -Set up DNS Server of "Client-1" to be "DC-1" IP Address.
-For this step we need to go to the Azure Portal -> Virtual Machines ->  Client-1 -> Networking -> Network Interface(click there) -> DNS Servers -> Custom -> DC-1 IP Address -> Save.
+For this step we need to go to the Azure Portal -> Virtual Machines ->  Client-1 -> Networking -> Network interface/IP configuratiopn(click there) -> DNS Servers on the left column after you click  -> Custom -> DC-1 IP Address -> Save.
 Restart "Client-1"

   -Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher)